benmvp/slides/2017/reactconf/react-esnext.md

 - Super excited to talk about my two favorite things
 - React and what I'm calling ES.next
 - And how they go so well together
-- Posted link to slides on twitter if you want to follow along
+- Posted link to slides on twitter so you can follow-up afterwards
+- Gonna show lots of potentially new syntax and you'll need to look at it longer than I can show to get through everything

 /////